Stavrenas/AcousticDoc/README.md

 # AcousticDoc

 This application is part of a project in the course "Technology of Sound" at Aristotle University of Thessaloniki 2021.
 We use machine learning to determine the posibility a patient is ill by evaluating their breathing and/or coughing sound samples.
+You can download the application [here](https://drive.google.com/file/d/1lgAzFvRnJ1-IxQt5-DlQ7ka4ijJpra72/view?usp=sharing)

 ## Android Libraries and Frameworks used:
 * Android JetPack Navigation